Who Is Ron Paul?

-His first stint in the House of Representatives was only a matter of months.
-He did not retain his post in the general election later that year.
-On his next try in 1978, however, Paul was elected and even re-elected twice.
+Paul's first stint in the House of Representatives lasted only a few months, as he did not retain his post in the general election later that year.
+However, he did win a follow-up bid in 1978 and was later re-elected twice.
 Emerging as a strong critic of the country's banking and financial systems, he began writing about his economic theories.
-In 1981, his book Gold, Peace and Prosperity: The Birth of a New Currency was published and was quickly followed by The Case for Gold: A Minority Report of the U.S. Gold Commission (1982).
-He expressed his pro-life and anti-federal government views in 1983's Abortion and Liberty.
+His book Gold, Peace and Prosperity: The Birth of a New Currency was published in 1981, and was quickly followed by The Case for Gold: A Minority Report of the U.S. Gold Commission in 1982.
+Paul then expressed his pro-life and anti-federal government views in 1983's Abortion and Liberty.

 After an unsuccessful run for the U.S. Senate against Phil Gramm in 1984, Paul was succeeded in the House of Representatives by Tom DeLay.
 Paul returned to his private practice, but did not stay out of politics for too long.

 A career Republican, Paul jumped ship in 1988 to become the presidential candidate for the Libertarian Party.
 In many ways, he was a good fit for the party with his interest in lowering taxes and reducing the size of the federal government.
-But Paul did differ with the Libertarians over the abortion issue as the party supports personal liberty and opposes laws and other restrictions on the actions or lifestyles of individuals.
+But Paul did differ with the Libertarians over the abortion issue, as the party supports personal liberty and opposes laws and other restrictions on the actions or lifestyles of individuals.
 While he came in third, Paul received almost 500,000 votes in the general election.